6 - 12 May 2022

-3. Move your body - try a live yoga session with us or have a go at pilates.
-Any movement you do will help you to de-stress, especially as you may be feeling cooped up indoors.
+3. Move your body - try a yoga session or have a go at pilates.
+Any movement you do will help you to de-stress.

 4. Stay connected to your friends, family and loved ones.
 One way to combat stress is to share it with someone - it might just make all the difference.

-5. Get creative and have time away from your screen - we have plenty of crafting activities for you and you can even get involved in our online book club.
+5. Get creative and have time away from your screen - we have plenty of crafting activities for you.

 6. Virtual study buddy - set yourself challenges with your friends and you can even work together on Zoom or Skype.
 Sometimes having someone to study with makes the process easier and you can share knowledge with one another.